Quadratic Binary Optimization with Graph Neural Networks: Problem Formulation

 \section{Problem Formulation}

 In this work, we consider BP problems and focus on the solution of the family of Quadratic Unconstrained Binary Optimization (\emph{QUBO}) problems:

-where $\bfx \in \mathbb{B}^{k}$ is a binary decision variables vector, $\bfA \in \mathbb{R}^{k \times k}$ is a real-valued matrix and $\bfb \in \mathbb{R}^k$ is a given real-valued vector, also sometimes called the observed vector.
+where $\bfx \in \mathbb{B}^{k}$ is a binary decision variables vector, $\bfA \in \mathbb{R}^{k \times k}$ is a real-valued matrix, and $\bfb \in \mathbb{R}^k$ is a given real-valued vector, also sometimes called the observed vector.
 The QUBO problem was thoroughly studied in the literature, and we refer to \cite{beasley1998heuristic, kochenberger2014unconstrained, glover2018tutorial} and reference within for theoretical as well as practical algorithms for its solution.

-Obtaining exact solutions for QUBO problems is computationally challenging and limited, due to their discrete nature.
+Obtaining exact solutions for QUBO problems is computationally challenging, due to their discrete settings.
 As we discuss in Section \ref{sec:related}, many heuristic-based methods have been proposed to solve this problem.
 However, despite such heuristics, it is still evident that in many cases, it is difficult to obtain a reasonable solution in polynomial time \cite{kochenberger2014unconstrained}, especially in high dimensions.
-In this work we focus on approximating the QUBO solution in a polynomial time for a subset of QUBO problems, assuming that the matrix $\bfA$ is sparse and fixed, but the observed vector $\bfb$ can vary.
+In this work, we focus on approximating the QUBO solution in a polynomial time for a subset of QUBO problems, assuming that the matrix $\bfA$ is sparse and fixed, but the observed vector $\bfb$ can vary.
 Such problems arise in virtually any field where QUBO problems are utilized \cite{black1992global, geunes2005supply, resende2008handbook, brown1984concept}.
 For these problems, the matrix $\bfA$ represents the interaction between the variables, and the vector $\bfb$ is data that varies.

 An important observation that we make is that QUBO can be interpreted as a graph problem.
 Let us consider a graph ${G=(V,E)}$ with a set of $k$ nodes, $V$, and a set of $m$ edges, $E$.
 The matrix $\bfA \in \mathbb{R}^{k \times k}$ from \cref{eq:bp} can be interpreted as the adjacency matrix of a graph ${G}$.
 The connectivity of ${G}$ is therefore represented by the sparsity pattern of $\bfA$, and the edge weights are represented by the matrix values.
 In the context of graphs and GNNs, we can treat $\bfb$ from \cref{eq:bp} as the input node features.
 With this observation, we are motivated to explore the utilization of Graph Neural Networks (GNNs) to approximate the solution of QUBO problems.
 We show that through this approach, it is possible to efficiently obtain approximations to the solutions of the QUBO problem.